Jorge Carrascal: Club career

 Born in Cartagena, Carrascal was a Millonarios youth graduate, after starting it out at CD Heroicos.
 He made his professional – and Categoría Primera A – debut on 9 November 2014 at the age of only 16, coming on as a late substitute for Luis Hernán Mosquera in a 1–0 away loss against Deportes Tolima.

 Carrascal only appeared again 7 November 2015, again from the bench in a 2–0 loss at Independiente Medellín.
 His first (and only) start for the club came on 17 March 2016, in a 2–0 Copa Colombia home win against Bogotá.

 On 25 May 2016, Carrascal moved abroad, signing a five-year deal with Spanish La Liga side Sevilla FC, being immediately assigned to the reserves in Segunda División.

 On 13 July 2017, he transferred to Karpaty Lviv in Ukraine at first on loan for a year.
 In April 2018 Carrascal was recognized as a player of the month in the Ukrainian Premier League.

 In 2021, Carrascal won the Argentine Primera División with River Plate.

 On 18 February 2022, Carrascal joined CSKA Moscow on loan from River Plate for the remainder of the 2021–22 season.
 On 20 May 2022, CSKA confirmed that the purchase clause in the loan contract had been activated and Carrascal will be under contract with CSKA from the 2022–23 season until 2026.

 On 27 August 2023, Carrascal moved to Dynamo Moscow and signed a four-year contract, with an optional fifth year.
 He was voted player of the month by Dynamo's fans for March 2024.

 On 2 August 2025, Carrascal signed a four-year contract with Flamengo in Brazil.

+International career

+On 15 September 2022, he received his first call-up to the Colombia national team ahead of the international friendlies scheduled for that month.

+He made his debut on 24 September, providing an assist in a 4–1 victory over Guatemala after coming on as a substitute for James Rodríguez.

+He scored his first international goal in a 2–2 draw against South Korea in a friendly match.

+On 25 May 2026, he was named in head coach Néstor Lorenzo's final 26-man squad for the 2026 FIFA World Cup.